armory3d/armory_docs/getting_started/scene5.md

 ![](img/scene5/2.jpg)

 We can easily limit the maximum distance allowed the cube to translate.
 Insert a **Gate** node between **On Mouse** node and **Translate Object** node.
-Set it's type to **Less**.
+Set its type to **Less**.
 Place a **Get Location** node - a value node.
 This will retrieve current location of cube object.
 Connect it to the **Separate XYZ** node.
 We want to limit the distance on Y axis - connect it to the first value socket of **Gate** node.
 Create **Float** - a variable node - and set it to 5.0.
 If you play the scene now, cube moves only 3 times and then stops.

 Get the full blend for this example:
 - https://github.com/armory3d/armory_examples/tree/master/logic_helloworld